Glossary of Business Insurance Terms

 What is contingent business interruption insurance?

-If one of your essential suppliers, vendors, customers, or other external partners has a business disruption that directly impacts your company’s income, contingent business interruption insurance (CBI) will cover your resulting losses, including:
+If one of your essential third-party suppliers or partners has a business disruption that directly impacts your company’s income, contingent business interruption insurance will cover your resulting losses, including:

 • Lost revenue during shutdowns